-- FOB (Free On Board)- Location usually follows the designation of FOB, and it’s pertinent to how the term is used.
-FOB shipping point, or sometimes origin, means that the buyer is responsible for transport costs (as well as risks) while the freight is in transit.
+- FOB (Free On Board)- Location usually follows the designation of FOB, and it’s pertinent to how you use the term.
+Its shipping point, or sometimes origin, means that the buyer is responsible for multiple things.
+For the transport costs (as well as risks) while the freight is in transit.
 FOB destination means the seller is responsible for transport costs (as well as risks) while the freight is in transit.

 - CPT (Carriage Paid To)-The seller is only responsible for making sure the freight arrives to the carrier’s safely.
-After the seller drops the freight off at a carrier’s, or a place both seller and buyer have agreed upon, the seller pays the cost to transport the goods to the destination.
+After the seller drops the freight off at a carrier’s, or a place agreed upon, the seller pays the cost.
+The cost to transport the goods to the landing place.
 As soon as the freight is at the carrier’s, liability shifts from seller to buyer.

-- DDU (Delivered Duty Unpaid)-Here the seller is in charge of the safe delivery of the freight to its destination.
+- DDU (Delivered Duty Unpaid)-Here the seller is in charge of the safe delivery of the freight to its landing place.
 They are responsible for paying transit costs, and liability for damage.
-Once the freight arrives safely, liability transfers to the buyer, including any subsequent transport costs.
+Once the freight arrives safely, liability transfers to the buyer.
+This includes any subsequent transport costs.

-- DDP (Delivered Duty Paid)-The seller takes on all responsibility: costs, risks, export/import customs, etc. until the freight has arrived at its destination.
+- DDP (Delivered Duty Paid)-The seller takes on all responsibility: costs, risks, export/import customs, etc. Until the freight has arrived at its landing place.

-Four documents you should look out for are the commercial invoice, the certificate of origin, the NAFTA certificate of origin, and the electronic export information.
+There are four documents you should look out for.
+The commercial invoice, the certificate of origin, the NAFTA certificate of origin, and the electronic export information.
 What are those, you ask?

 - Commercial Invoice is one of 2 documents that lists the country of origin.
-The country of origin must be listed on every commercial invoice, for every shipment and each product enclosed.
+You must list the country of origin on every commercial invoice, for every shipment and each product enclosed.

 The commercial invoice establishes the products you’re shipping.
-This is the main document for valuation, importation control, and duty determination, and the information on it will help determine your export tariff rates.
+This is the main document for valuation, importation control, and duty resolve.
+The information on it will help determine your export tariff rates.

-- The exporter (you!) must sign the Certificate of Origin, or CO, to certify the country of origin for each product in your shipment.
+- The exporter (you!) must sign the (CO) Certificate of Origin.
+To certify the country of origin for each product in your shipment.
 This certificate is required by some countries for all or specific products you’re importing.
-There are some cases when this paper must be notarized.
+There are some cases when you must notarize this document.

-- The NAFTA Certificate of Origin is another version of a certificate of origin, but specific to transit between Canada, Mexico, and the United States.
+- The NAFTA Certificate of Origin is another version of a certificate of origin.
+However, it is specific to transits between Canada, Mexico, and the U.S.

-- The Electronic Export Information (formerly Shipper’s Export Declaration), or EEI, is the most common of all export documentation since it’s used to document export statistics.
+- The Electronic Export Information (formerly Shipper’s Export Declaration), or EEI, is the most common of all export documentation.
+Due to being used to document export statistics.
 You or your freight forwarder is in charge of filing it.
 It’s required for shipments over $2,500 and for any shipments requiring an export license.

 This document is necessary for all current and former U.S. territories, though they are not technically exports.
-It isn’t necessary for Canada, unless the commodity being shipped requires an export license.
+It isn’t necessary for Canada, unless the item being shipped requires an export license.

-International parcel shipping has its own set of customs documents and clearances.
-It’s much cheaper to ship parcel internationally than it is to ship freight, as the customer will only be responsible for duties and taxes.
+Global parcel shipping has its own set of customs documents and clearances.
+It’s much cheaper to ship parcel globally than it is to ship freight.
+As the customer will only be responsible for duties and taxes.

 Get Your Schedule Right

-Shipment times are estimated, not promised, for domestically shipped freight (unless you choose guaranteed shipping), so imagine what it’s like for international shipping.
-A number of delays could keep your freight from point B since the journey isn’t just measured by distance, but the amount of checks and border inspections freight must pass through.
+Shipment times are estimated, not promised, for domestically shipped freight, unless you choose guaranteed shipping.
+So, imagine what it’s like for global shipping.
+A number of delays could keep your freight from point B since the journey isn’t just measured by distance.
+However, the amount of checks and border inspections freight must pass through.

 This is why paperwork is so crucial.
 Missing paperwork will cause major setbacks.
-Determine how long it will take to ship your commodity—when it’s expected, how many legs it will take, and the estimated transit time to its destination.
+Determine how long it will take to ship your item—when it’s expected, how many legs it will take, and the estimated transit time.
 Familiarize yourself with the path your freight is going to travel and carve out an estimated time frame.
 Give yourself plenty of wiggle room.
 Having a customs broker on your side will be invaluable during the process.